ipilcher/rhsummit/guide.md

 #### Ceph Storage Nodes

+Now let's look at the containers on one of our Ceph storage nodes.

 ```
+[heat-admin@lab-compute01 ~]$ exit
+logout
+Connection to 172.16.0.25 closed.

 (undercloud) [stack@undercloud ~]$ openstack server list
 +--------------------------------------+------------------+--------+----------------------+----------------+--------------+
 | ID                                   | Name             | Status | Networks             | Image          | Flavor       |